Images

 Cost of ownership

-As for charging, well for the 58kWh battery, charging from 0-100% takes 6 hours 15 minutes using an 11kW AC wall charger, but it can also be recharged from 5-80% using a 120kW DC rapid charger in just 35 minutes.
-The larger 77kWh battery can gain 62 miles of range in just 7 minutes if you happen to be using a 125kW charger, which can manage a 5 to 80% charge in 35 minutes.
+The larger 77kWh battery can DC-charge at up to 185kW, gains 62 miles of range in just 7 minutes and can manage a 5 to 80% DC charge in 26-30 minutes.
+A full AC charge using an 11kW wallbox at home needs 8 hours 30 minutes.
 Customers will be offered a CUPRA-branded domestic wall box for home charging, which can be controlled using the company's 'Easy Charging' smart phone app.

 It's not only that your energy costs will be lower: you should also make savings in insurance, road tax and the fact that no oil changes are required.
 The Spanish maker says that its aim is to make sure that the battery pack lasts as long as the car and, sure enough, that battery pack is warrantied to have at least 70% of its usable capacity after eight years or 100,000 miles.